ErikOnBike/d3-template/README.md

 </script>
 ```

 When rendering data onto a template which is already rendered, the new data will be bound and elements will be updated accordingly.
-A transition can be created to animate the new data rendering.
+A [transition](#Transitions) can be created to animate the new data rendering.

 ## <a name="Installing">Installing</a>

-To install via [NPM](https://www.npmjs.com) use `npm install d3-template-plugin`.
+To install via [npm](https://www.npmjs.com) use `npm install d3-template-plugin`.
 Or use/install directly using [unpkg](https://unpkg.com/).

     <script src="https://unpkg.com/d3-template-plugin/build/d3-template.min.js"></script>